axd1967/lander/README.md

     0 -
     1 fuel empty
-    2 ascent mode: if set, range, alt and vh refer to orbiting CSM 3 -
+    2 ascent mode: if set, output (range, alt and vh) refer to orbiting CSM 3 -
     4 -
     5 -